Coil (band): Influences and legacy

 Although Coil expressed interest in many musical groups, they rarely, if ever, claimed to be influenced by them.
 Coil explicitly stated the influence of such non-musical sources as William Burroughs, Aleister Crowley, Brion Gysin and Austin Spare.
 Furthermore, the group were friends with Burroughs and owned some of Spare's original artwork.

 Balance encouraged fans to trade, discuss and discover new and different forms of music, stressing the importance of variety.
 Music that Coil expressed interest in is diverse and wide-ranging, from musique concrète to folk music to hardcore punk to classical to techno.
 Among the musicians Coil expressed interest in were early electronic, experimental and minimalist artists: Harry Partch, La Monte Young, Karlheinz Stockhausen (once referred to by Balance as "an honorary member of Coil"), Alvin Lucier, and Arvo Pärt.
 Coil also expressed interest in krautrock groups including Cluster, Amon Düül II, Can, Kraftwerk and Tangerine Dream.
 Rock musicians and groups Coil have expressed interest in are: Angus Maclise, Captain Beefheart, Flipper, Leonard Cohen, Lou Reed, Nico, Pere Ubu, Butthole Surfers, Napalm Death, The Birthday Party, The Velvet Underground and The Virgin Prunes.
 Coil expressed an interest in the Russian composer Igor Stravinsky, and used a sample from his ballet Rite of Spring on the Horse Rotorvator song "The Anal Staircase".
 Furthermore, on the album Black Antlers Coil dedicated a song to Sun Ra and covered a song by Bam Bam.

 Coil's influence on electronic music has become more evident since the death of Balance, with electronic musicians from all over the world collaborating on a series of tribute albums.
-Some notable artists who appear on these albums are Alec Empire, Chris Connelly and KK Null (see ...It Just Is).
+Some notable artists who appear on these albums are Alec Empire, Chris Connelly and KK Null ("...It Just Is").
 Nine Inch Nails frontman Trent Reznor also expressed the significant influence that the group had on his work in February 2014:

 [Coil's] 'Tainted Love' video remains one of the greatest music videos of all time.
 I was always more attracted to Coil than Throbbing Gristle; the darkness and the scatology really chimed with me.
 If it's not immediately obvious: Horse Rotorvator was deeply influential on me.
 What they did to your senses.
 What they could do with sound.
 What Jhonn was doing lyrically.
 The exotic darkness of them permeated their work.

 The track "At the Heart of It All" (found on Scatology) later lent its name to an Aphex Twin track on the Nine Inch Nails remix album Further Down the Spiral; Coil also provided remixes for Further Down the Spiral as well as "Gave Up" on the remix album Fixed.
 Furthermore, in 2010, Reznor, Mariqueen Maandig and Atticus Ross started a new band called How to Destroy Angels—named after the Coil song—which received Christopherson's blessing after Reznor made contact with him.